aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

         --output-template-file serverless-output.yaml \
         --s3-bucket <<CODE_PACKAGE_BUCKET>>
     ```
     Run the below command to deploy the resources.
 The command will wait till the deployment is complete.
-You can check the status of the deployment by navigating to the cloudformation console.
+You can check the status of the deployment by navigating to the cloudformation console. **The broker credentials used in this command are for creating the topic on which the producer controller would subscribe and trigger the producer threads.
+The trigger message will have the credentials for the broker which needs to be performance tested.**

     ``` bash
     aws cloudformation deploy \
         --template-file serverless-output.yaml \
         --stack-name sample-with-amq-producer \
         --capabilities CAPABILITY_IAM \
-        --parameter-overrides ParameterKey=MetricWidgetBucket,ParameterValue=<<CODE_PACKAGE_BUCKET>>
+        --parameter-overrides MetricWidgetBucket=<<CODE_PACKAGE_BUCKET>> \
+        AmazonMQBrokerUserNameRef=<<BROKER_USER_NAME>> \
+        AmazonMQBrokerPasswordRef=<<BROKER_PASSWORD>> \
+        AmazonMQBrokerURLRef=<<BROKER_END_POINT>>

     ```

     We have now deployed the container to send messages to a broker.
-The template only deploys one instance of the container but you can add additional instances of the container by modifying the ECS [TaskDefintion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-desiredcount).You can easily go upto 50 producer threads on a single instance of the container.
-If you need more than that you can increase the desired count.
-The thread count specified in the trigger message would then apply to each of the container.

-    The producer deployment will start a topic listener on the Amazon MQ broker that was created in step-1 of the workshop.
+The producer deployment will start a topic listener on the Amazon MQ broker that was specified in the command line of the deplpy command.
 The name of the topic will be prod.notify.
 If you have deployed more than one container instances it will show those many topic consumers.

 1.  ### Deploy the Amazon MQ consumer container